 - Include a household object

-- Include something trending on Google Trends
+- Include something trending on Etsy or Google Trends

 - Search Pinterest or TikTok for Inspiration

 - Describe a current event in other words

 - Describe how you want your customer to feel (SatisfiedSally)

 - See what your competition named their shop and go in the opposite direction

 - Use a common phrase

 - Pick words from something in the public domain